xen0n/github-rs/README.md

 Pure Rust bindings to the Github API using Hyper and Serde

 ## Incomplete Bindings
-This is in no way close to being done for most of the Github API.
-That being said it's in a usable state for some things and can be extended to cover other parts of the API easily now that requests and error handling underlying the API are stabilized for now.
+This is in no way close to being done for most of the Github API, but the functionality that is available does do a lot of the work that one would expect when accessing the API.

-This will eventually build on stable once procedural macros is stabilized.
-It's thought to be ready for Rust 1.15

 ## Dependencies and Support
 github-rs is intended to work on all tier 1 supported Rust systems: